awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= 4.4.2 - February XX, 2022 =

+* New: Add "Setup Wizard" for new installs.
+* New: Add "WP Simple Pay" payment form block.
+* New: Load payment form preview in an isolated environment.
+Add helper links.
+* New: Link branding bar logo to website.
+* Fix: Do not display empty form state when searching for payment forms.
+* Fix: Update reCAPTCHA setup description.
+* Fix: Ensure "Test Mode" can be toggled when there is no active connection.
+* Fix: Only show published pages in settings dropdowns.
+* Fix: Redirect back to relevant page when connecting to Stripe.
+* Dev: Update test matrix against WordPress 5.9.

 = 4.4.1 - January 11, 2022 =

 * New: Lite - add a 2% application fee to Checkout Sessions for new Stripe Connect connections.